How to Hire a Home Health Aide (HHA):

-Identity any red flags during this interview.
-If they left their previous job because of issues that will be present in the position you're offering, for example, having to respond to emergencies at all hours of the night, this candidate won't be a good fit.
+Identify any red flags during the interview.
+If they left their previous job because of issues that will be present in this one, for example, having to respond to emergencies at all hours of the night, this candidate won't be a good fit.
 If their salary or benefits expectations don't align with yours, it's probably time to cross them off the shortlist.

 Take note of why they're interested in the job, and reiterate the particulars they find most enticing.

 The in-person interview is your chance to really sell the job to them, so be sure to remind them of the benefits you offer.
-Have a look at our Home Health Aide interview questions for some inspiration.
+Have a look at our HHA interview questions for some inspiration.

-Once you've found the ideal home health aide, you'll want to make them an offer fairly quickly, as they may have other prospects to consider.
+Once you've found the ideal HHA, you'll want to make them an offer fairly quickly, as they may have other prospects to consider.
 This is often best done in an informal call first, followed by a letter or email that provides the job description, salary, and benefits information.